 Methodology templates are simple XML-based documents, with different

 <?xml version="1.0"?> <board version="2"> <name>New Methodology</name> <list> <name>List 1</name> <card> <name>Task #1.1</name> <description> <![CDATA[ #[Details]# #[Results]# ]]> </description> </card> <card> <name>Task #1.2</name> <description> <![CDATA[ #[Details]# #[Results]# ]]> </description> </card> </list> <list> <name>List 2</name> <card> <name>Task #2.1</name> <description> <![CDATA[ #[Details]# #[Results]# ]]> </description> </card> </list> </board>

 The methodology editor has a built-in preview feature that lets you see how the final tasks and sections will look as you tweak the XML on the left-hand side:

-If you want to avoid dealing with the XML directly, you can build your Methodology templates within Dradis with a little help from Project Templates
+If you don't want to use the Save option described above, you can build your Methodology templates within Dradis with a little help from Project Templates

 Open your project and navigate to Methodologies in the sidebar.
 Then, create a new Methodology.

 Customize it!
 Add lists, tasks, and descriptions until the Methodology is exactly what you want to use as a template.

 Navigate to Export results in the project header.